Skip links

 Pupils learn – they practise discipline skills regularly.
 Pupils prove – they develop accuracy and fluency.
 Pupils perfect – they generalise and adapt to make rich connections, demonstrating a depth of knowledge and understanding.
 SMSC connects subject disciplines underpinning the school’s fundamental values, linking all learning purposefully through a commitment to oracy and developing one’s self, mindful of responsibilities and future roles.

 Every half term poses a line of inquiry for debate.
 Debates link directly to our school values.
 Subject disciplines are linked to the debate.
 Knowledge is explored with a sense of enjoyment and fascination as pupils learn about themselves, others and the word around them.
-Children are encouraged to be reflective and open-minded, to live the school vision:
+Our vision for all children are encouraged to be reflective and open-minded, embracing school life ready for the next chapter of their lives: Authentic Values, Ambitious Spirit

 Children ‘live’ the curriculum intention by deliberating an SMSC line of inquiry that leads to the debate.
 They draw on the knowledge and skills explored over the half-term to inform their thinking.
 Articulating opinions, they communicate using ambitious vocabulary to extend thinking and construct viewpoints, deliberating over right and wrong and the complexities involved.
 Children build oracy skills.
 They listen with care and intent to alternate perspectives, drawing independent and well-rounded conclusions from a range of sources.
 The ‘Big Debate’, enables pupils to both live the school values and foster their own, appreciating and respecting British Values (democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs).